sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 > over 20 patches in our composition.
 This can be mitigated
 > to some effect by rearranging and using QC's notes feature.

 I agree that it's unwieldy.
-Here's my version of the resulting composition:
+Here's a snapshot of my resulting composition:

 <img width="392" height="267" src="/img/blog/learning-to-build-abstractions-in-quartz-composer/notes.png">